Code-Institute-Submissions/Daffie95-wikipies-MS3_MayResub/README.md

 > > Page does not load and [TO_MANY_REDIRECTS], and heroku returns a HTTP code of 302.

 > **Resolved Y/N:**
-> > ***Y*** The 302 code indicates redirecting, but the log does not show an endpoint, leading to a probable error in the routing for the page.
+> > ***Y 2021-03-15*** - The 302 code indicates redirecting, but the log does not show an endpoint, leading to a probable error in the routing for the page.
 > resolved by editing the /login function with correct indentation.

 4. 2021-03-16